gramai/personal_notes/Learning_SQL/README.md

 ### Description
 I love learning new things but I can't help forgetting some.
 This is why I do this short summaries in a 'cheatsheet' like manner, to be able to keep all important details in one place.

+**NOTE**

+While learning SQL, I have found "The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert" Course on Udemy to be very useful.
+[Check it out](https://www.udemy.com/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert)!

 # Contents

 | #   | Name                              | About		    		| Link                                 |